Select ETFs: Large Cap US Equities

 Expense Ratio: 0.09%

-The SPDR® S&P 500® ETF Trust seeks to provide investment results that, before expenses, correspond generally to the price and yield performance of the S&P 500® Index.
-The S&P 500 Index is a diversified large cap U.S. index that holds companies across all eleven GICS sectors.
+The SPDR® S&P 500® ETF Trust, often referred to simply as SPY, is an ideal choice for investors seeking liquidity and those engaged in short-term trading strategies.
+It seeks to replicate the price and yield performance of the S&P 500 Index.
+The S&P 500 Index is a diversified large-cap US index that comprises companies from all eleven Global Industry Classification Standard (GICS) sectors.

-Launched in January 1993, SPY was the very first exchange traded fund listed in the United States.
-Today, SPY is one of the largest and most heavily-traded ETFs in the world, offering exposure to one of the most well known equity benchmarks.
+Launched in January 1993, SPY holds the distinction of being the very first exchange-traded fund listed in the United States.
+Today, it is one of the largest and most heavily-traded ETFs globally.
+With SPY, you get exposure to one of the most recognized equity benchmarks, making it an ideal tool for active traders and those looking for quick access to the stock market’s ups and downs.

 BNY Mellon US Large Cap Core Equity ETF (BKLC)